How can anyone in the United States think that bats are scary?

 - Smaller bat.
 Fur color can vary from golden brown to reddish-brown.

-- Face, wings, ears, and legs are black.
-The wingspan is approximately 7 to 9 inches.
+- The face, wings, ears, and legs are black.
+The wingspan is approximately 8 inches (20 cm).

-This species is mainly found in rocky areas near water, like canyons, cliffs, under loose rocks and caves.
+The Canyon Bat is mainly found in the United States in rocky areas near water, like canyons, cliffs, under loose rocks, and caves.

 Canyon Bat Range Map